scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 -----------------------------------------------------------

 Research on magnetic fusion energy (MFE) combines theoretical physics, experimental physics, engineering, and even economics to achieve the goal of developing an unlimited, clean energy source.
-Python has established itself in the fusion community with projects like plasmapy [PPY]_ or OMFIT [OMF]_.
+Python is in the plasma physics and fusion community with projects like plasmapy [PPY]_ or OMFIT [Men15]_.
 With a plethora of scientific disciplines at its footing, scientific workflows in MFE vary significantly by the amount of data and computational time they require.
 Here we present a ``Delta``, a new workflow tool we hope will aid research on magnetic fusion energy.